glennhenry/cs-notes/docs/deep-learning/15-diffusion/01-diffusion-model/diffusion-model.md

 While solving an SDE, we do not find the exact analytical solution, we instead approximate the solution (also called numerical integration).
 Some of the methods are Euler–Maruyama method, Heun's method, and linear multistep methods, these are also called **sampler**.

-The sampler we are using will gradually reduce the noise of the image, we can use a technique called **noise scheduling** to controls how fast they sample.

 ![Sampler that gradually reduce noises](./sampler.gif)
 Source : https://stable-diffusion-art.com/samplers/ (sampler that gradually reduce the noise)